nytimes/kyt/packages/stylelint-config-kyt/README.md

 ## Install

-Note, most starter-kyts and `kyt-cli setup` will install this package automatically and setup a base configuration file.
+Note, installing `kyt` or setting up a starter-kyt will install this package automatically.
+If you want to install this linter extension separately, follow these install instructions.
+If you have `kyt` installed and you want to override the linter configuration, skip to step (2).

 1. Install the _stylelint-config-kyt_ node module:
-  `npm install stylelint-config-nyt --save-dev`
+  `npm install stylelint stylelint-config-kyt stylelint-config-standard --save-dev`
 2. Add an extension to your Stylelint configuration:
 ```js
 {